 Microaggressions & Impact-Over-Intentions

-Often tied into the downplaying of intent for the sake of looking solely at impact is the notion of a “microaggression“, something said or done that is treated as a subtle act that reinforces the “minoritization” of whole groups of people.
-Originally, the use of the term “microaggression” was with regard to reinforcing racism, but it ended up being used for other minority groups, as well (this article lists such verbal acts as being still “microaggressions” if they are nonetheless “unintentional” and slight; we are not talking about overt animosity, but certain non-overt phrases such as a White person saying “you are very articulate!” to a Black person, which may conceal, and may be heard as concealing, an unconscious stereotype, and heard as reinforcing it ).
+Often tied into the downplaying of intent, for the sake of looking solely at impact, is the notion of a “microaggression” — something said or done that is treated as a subtle act that reinforces the “minoritization” of whole groups of people.
+The use of the term “microaggression” was originally used to help combat speech and acts that were understood to reinforce racism.
+The term “microagression,” however, ended up being used to describe speech acts that were taken to harm other minority groups, as well.
+(This article lists such verbal acts as being still “microaggressions” if they are nonetheless “unintentional” and slight; we are not talking about overt animosity, but certain non-overt phrases such as a white person saying “you are very articulate!” to a Black person, which may conceal, and may be heard as concealing, an unconscious stereotype, and heard as reinforcing it .)
 Unfortunately, the idea of microaggression is not like “aggression”, because aggression requires intent, whereas a “microaggression” is something one can be guilty of even without intent.

 “Communications that subtly exclude, negate or nullify the thoughts, feelings or experiential reality of a person of color.
 For instance, white people often ask Asian-Americans where they were born, conveying the message that they are perpetual foreigners in their own land.”